In Labor Now

 - Strong labor seems to start and stop, or surge and withdraw, for some hours to days

-- Contractions may be long and irregular, but strong for hours and then fade away
+- Contractions are long and irregular, but strong for hours, but then fade away

 - Pattern occurs with or without back labor